-Volkswagen Jetta owners have reported 43 problems associated with wiring (under the electrical system category).
+Volkswagen Jetta owners have reported 46 problems related to wiring (under the electrical system category).

 See all problems of the 2006 Volkswagen Jetta.

-The car involved is a 2005 Volkswagen Jetta.
 The windows and doors failed to unlock, the windows would not roll up or down, and the door ajar indicator would not turn off with the door securly shut.
 The vehicle was taken to the dealer who performed said the failure was caused by the drivers door wiring harness.
 The dealer replaced the driver door wiring harness.
 This occured at 80,000 miles.
 Failure occured again at 93,330 miles, and repaired by a different auto mechanic.
-This issue happened on Mon., Jun.
-17, 2013.

 See all problems of the 2010 Volkswagen Jetta.

-The vehicle identification number (VIN) of this Volkswagen Jetta is 3VWRT71K06_.
-The reporting person owns a 2006 Volkswagen Jetta.
+The contact owns a 2006 Volkswagen Jetta.
 The contact stated the windows and doors failed to unlock, and the windows would not roll up or down.
 The vehicle was taken to the dealer who performed a diagnostic test that indicated the failure was caused by the drivers door wiring harness.
 The wires were to short and caused the wiring rubber boot, door locks, and windows to fail.
 The dealer replaced the driver and passenger door wiring harness.
 The failure mileage was 76,000 and the current mileage was 83,000.
-It was Tue., Mar.
-15, 2011 when this wiring issue occurred.

-The vehicle having this issue was a 2007 Volkswagen Jetta.
 I drive a 2007 Jetta wolfsberg.
 In April 2010 I was leaving for work and the car wouldn't start.
 My husband went out and it started for him.
 No warning lights were on.
 A week later the car's engine just died while traveling 60mph on the freeway and would not start.
 Towed to dealership where they checked all the wiring harnesses and overlaid a wire.
 One day after receiving the car back I had trouble starting it again.
 Reported this to dealership service.
 Two days later the engine died while driving down a residential street and would not start.
 No warning lights were on.
 Towed back to service where they had a vw engineer look at the car.
 They ended up replacing the computer in the car.
 All service was covered under warranty.
 I have not had any problems since the computer was replaced.
 I am reporting this because of an article my aunt sent to me.
 The article said the government is investigating the same problem with other vw models (stalling, loss of power and engine).
-This problem occurred on 04/08/2010.

 See all problems of the 2007 Volkswagen Jetta.